ivankelly/bookkeeper-tutorial/README.md

 # What's next?

-The dice application we've just written is pretty useless.
+The dice application we've written is just and example and is pretty useless in the real world.
 But the principles contained therein could be used to replicate pretty much any service.
 Imagine a simple key value store.
 This could be made replicated by adding all create, put and delete operations to a replicated log.
 Multiple logs could be used if you want to shard your store across many servers.
-There are many possibilities.
+And there are many possibilities.

 However, this tutorial doesn't address some issues that would be important in a real implementation.
 For starters, the log of the dice application will keep growing forever, eventually filling up all your disks and grinding you to a halt.
 Avoiding this problem depends on your individual usecase.
 For example, if you have a key value store, you can take a snapshot of the store every so often, and then trim the start of the log to remove anything that had been applied by the time the snapshot was taken.
 Trimming simply means removing ledgers from the start of the ledger list.
 For a messaging application, you could keep a record of what each subscriber has consumed and then trim the log based on that.

 Note that the tutorial application only uses synchronous APIs.
-The bookkeeper client does also have asynchronous apis, which allow for higher throughput when writing, but you have to manage your state more carefully.
+The bookkeeper client does also have asynchronous APIs, which allow for higher throughput when writing.
+However, this means that you have to manage your state more carefully.